 Very little is known about Bloody Butcher’s origins.
 One apocryphal story recounts a young kidnapped girl escaping her Native American captors by swimming the Ohio River with these seeds in her pocket—the girl was much more likely to have survived the wet ordeal than were the seeds.

 Some speculate that Bloody Butcher resulted from the early pioneers crossing various local Native American seeds grown in the region for centuries with varieties the settlers had developed.
 The pioneers started intentionally cross pollinating corn in the early 1800’s and naming their new varieties.
 Dent varieties were usually crosses between the harder and small kernelled “flint” varieties with softer larger kernelled flour or “gourd seed” varieties.

-Pungo Creek is a very hardy, large-eared, beautifully multi-colored variety able to tolerate drought as well as resist falling over in wet years when it can easily grow to 12 feet and produce two or more heavy ears per stalk.
+Pungo Creek is a very hardy, large eared, multi-colored variety able to tolerate drought as well as resist falling over in wet years when it can easily grow to 12 feet and produce two or more heavy ears per stalk.
 American farmers both east and west of the Mississippi grew and locally adapted various Bloody Butcher varieties well into the 20th century.

 How to Use our Corn

 We sell the whole grain to our customers who create various products such as cornmeal, for bread and polenta, and masa, for tortillas, tamales, and pupusas.

 Masa is corn that has been cooked in water and hydrated lime to break down the corn cell structure.
 It is rinsed, dried, and ground finely.
 When water is added to the resulting flour or powder, the masa forms a thick dough similar to wheat flour.
 Regular cornmeal will not form a thick dough when cool water is added because, unlike wheat, it does not contain gluten.